DietrichChristopeit/legoBTLE4PI/README.md

   - A TestScript that shows what can be done is available

 Next:
-  - Query over-/under-current of Motor, resp.
+  - Query over-/under-current of KMotor, resp.
 STALL status
   - Better Notification-thread implementation
   - Correct and clean findings notes